EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/dbase.md

-    --db_name [name]                             The name of the data source connection --ident [ident]                              For delete or reload, the ident of the data source --prefix [prefix]                            The prefix of the data source connection --dbasetype [dbasetype]                      The type of the data source connection, can be mysql, oracle, sqlserver, derby, postgresql, db2luw, csv, hbase, sap, salesforce, db2zos, sqlserverazure
+    --db_name [name]                             The name of the data source connection --ident [ident]                              For delete or reload, the ident of the data source --prefix [prefix]                            The prefix of the data source connection --dbasetype [dbasetype]                      The type of the data source connection, can be mysql, oracle, sqlserver, derby, postgresql, db2luw, db2zos, sqlserverazure
     --catalog_name [catalog_name]                The catalog in the data source --schema_name [schema_name]                  The schema in the data source --user_name [user_name]                      The name of the data source user